Herbert Macaulay: Education

-Macaulay started primary school in 1869 and from 1869 to 1877, he was educated at St Paul's Breadfruit School, Lagos and CMS Faji School, Lagos.
+Macaulay started primary school in 1869 and from 1877, he was educated at St Paul's Breadfruit School, Lagos and CMS Faji School, Lagos.
 From 1877 to October 1880, he attended CMS Grammar School, Lagos for his secondary education.
 He was a student at the school when his father died in 1878.
 In 1880, he joined his maternal uncle's trade steamer and embarked on a trade and missionary journey across the Niger River visiting Bonny, Lokoja, Gbebe and Brass.
 After going to a Christian missionary school, he took a job as a clerical assistant and indexer at the Department of Public Works, Lagos.
 Thereafter, with the support of the colonial administration, Macaulay left Lagos on 1 July 1890 to further his training in England.
 From 1891 to 1894 he studied civil engineering in Plymouth, England, and was also a pupil of G.D.
 Bellamy, a borough surveyor and water engineer in Plymouth.
 In 1893, he became a graduate of the Royal Institute of British Architects, London.
 Macaulay was also an accomplished musician who received a certificate in music from Trinity College, London and a certificate in violin playing from Music International College, London.

 Career

 Upon his return to Lagos in September 1893, he resumed work with the colonial service as a surveyor of Crown Lands.
 He left the service as land inspector in September 1898 due to a growing distaste for the British rule of the Lagos Colony and the position of Yorubaland and the Niger Coast Protectorate as British protectorates.
-Other authors such as Patrick Dele-Cole have noted the abuse of office allegations (leveled by his British superiors) and pursuit of private gain controversy that clouded Macaulay's resignation as surveyor of Crown Grants.Kristin Mann, citing British Colonial Government dispatches, notes that Macaulay behaved dishonestly, by using "his position as Surveyor of Crown Lands to help friends acquire crown grants and persecute enemies by granting their land to others".
+Other authors such as Patrick Dele-Cole have noted the abuse of office allegations (leveled by his British superiors) and pursuit of private gain controversy that clouded Macaulay's resignation as surveyor of Crown Grants.
+Kristin Mann, citing British Colonial Government dispatches, notes that Macaulay behaved dishonestly, by using "his position as Surveyor of Crown Lands to help friends acquire crown grants and persecute enemies by granting their land to others".
 She further writes that Macaulay "obtained crown grants under false names and then sold them at a profit".
 In October 1898, he obtained a licence to practise as a surveyor.
 As a surveyor, his plans and valuations included E. J. Alex Taylor's house on Victoria Street, Henry Carr's residence in Tinubu, Akinola Maja's house and Doherty Villa in Campos Square.